dahalankur/es4VHDL/docs/student-documentation.md

 # Student Documentation
 This explains the project from the perspective of a student in ES4 on how to use the Web IDE.
+> For maintainer documentation, please see [maintainer documentation](maintainer-documentation.md).

 ## Table of contents